jiaohehu/NPreview/DOC.md

 # A TABB block

-This block is used to construct a LATEX Table.
-The table is to be styled using the "tabularx" environment, which is provided by package "tabulary" and must be included.
-This environment allows you to specify the left-one-line column (l), right-one-line column (r), center-one-line column (c), and fixed-width-paragraph column (p{1in}), and left-justified-paragraph column (L).
+This block is to style a LATEX Table.
+The result is either a "tabulary" or a "tabularx" environment.
+The first is provided by package "tabulary" and the second "ltablex".

 As a defualt, a table such as the following will be translated into LATEX as follows.

 ~~~
 ===